 Many cruise lines have advised that prices of river cruises won’t change following Brexit, and that you’ll pay nothing more for your holiday other than the total prices advertised.
-Some cruise lines also include an all-inclusive promise, which guarantees no nasty surprises after 29 March.
+Some cruise lines also include an all-inclusive promise, which guarantees no nasty surprises after the UK leaves the EU.

-The European Health Insurance Card (EHIC) allows any EU citizen to access medical care when travelling within another EU country.
-In the event of a no-deal Brexit, EHIC’s registered within the UK will no longer be valid.
+The European Health Insurance Card (EHIC) allows any EU citizen to access state medical care when they are travelling in another EU country.
+EHIC is valid in 2020, though from 1st January 2021 they will no longer be valid.

 What do the river cruise lines have to say about Brexit?